arshadansari01/ProductCrudApplication/README.md

-# ProductCrudApp - An application which includes crud for both products and categories
+# ProductCrudApp - An application which includes crud for both products and categories using Dot Net Core

 # Folder Structure
 - Properties